nareshkumar1433/operationalizing-AZ-Machine-learning/README.md

 - **Deploy the Best Model:**
 After the completion of the experiment run, a summary of all the models and their metrics are shown, including explanations.
 The _Best Model_ will appear in the _Details_ tab, while it will appear first in the _Models_ tab.
 This is the model that should be selected for deployment.
 Its deployment allows to interact with the HTTP API service and interact with the model by sending data over POST requests.

+- **Enable Logging:**
+After the deployment of the Best Model, I enabled Application Insights and retrieve logs.

 - **Swagger Documentation:**